 The Board of Education offers a Fee-Based Transportation System for students living within the 1.5-mile walking areas of Ivy Hall, Prairie, and Twin Groves Schools.
 The cost of the system for the school year is $525.00 per child.

-The bus stops will be located at common locations and not at individual houses.
-(See maps of fee-based areas for details.)
+The bus stops will be located at existing community stops and not at individual houses.
+(See map of fee-based areas for details.)
 Enrollment forms and maps of fee-based areas serving Ivy Hall, Prairie, and Twin Groves Schools are available below.

-Click to view maps of the area served by the fee-based transportation program:
+Click to view map of the area served by the fee-based transportation program:

-To participate in the Fee-Based Transportation System, a parent/guardian must complete the enrollment form and provide full payment of $525 per child by check (or make payment through InfoSnap online, available only when completing online registration for a student).
+To participate in the Fee-Based Transportation System, a parent/guardian must complete the enrollment form, the transportation opt-in form, and provide full payment of $525 per child by check (or make payment through registration online, available only when completing online registration for a student).